stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Template/MDK-ARM/readme.txt

      @note The needed define symbols for this config are already declared in the preprocessor section: USE_STDPERIPH_DRIVER, STM32F10X_HD, USE_STM3210E_EVAL

-     - STM32F10X_XL: to configure the project for STM32 XL-density devices
+     - STM3210E-EVAL_XL: to configure the project for STM32 XL-density devices
      @note The needed define symbols for this config are already declared in the preprocessor section: USE_STDPERIPH_DRIVER, STM32F10X_XL, USE_STM3210E_EVAL

+     - STM32100E-EVAL: to configure the project for STM32 High-density Value line devices
+     @note The needed define symbols for this config are already declared in the preprocessor section: USE_STDPERIPH_DRIVER, STM32F10X_HD_VL, USE_STM32100E_EVAL

  - Rebuild all files: Project->Rebuild all target files
  - Load project image: Debug->Start/Stop Debug Session
  - Run program: Debug->Run (F5)